TheRealAnonymous008/quartz/content/details/computer science/theory of computation/Automata Theory.md

-* We develop different models of computation and study what classes of problems they can compute through Formal Languages.
+* We develop different [[Models of Computation]] and study what classes of problems they can compute through Formal Languages.
 # Definitions
 * A **string** is a finite sequence of symbols in an **alphabet** $\Sigma$.
 	* The reverse of a string is defined as $\omega^R$.